#1 Ranked Children’s Hospital by U.S. News & World Report

-The Infant Follow-Up Program (IFUP) is open to all infants who have been patients in the Neonatal Intensive Care Unit at the Brigham and Women's Hospital, Beth Israel Deaconess Medical Center, Children's Hospital and referring community hospitals, whose gestational age at birth was less than 32 weeks.
+The Infant Follow-Up Program (IFUP) is open to all infants who have been patients in the Neonatal Intensive Care Unit at the Brigham and Women's Hospital, Beth Israel Deaconess Medical Center, Boston Children's Hospital and referring community hospitals, whose gestational age at birth was less than 32 weeks.

 Typically the first visit to the IFUP happens when your child is between 6 and 12 months old.
 Earlier visits may be requested for specific medical, developmental, or social concerns.
 In fact, we have recently begun to see patients around three months from NICU discharge.
 We continue to follow children until they transition to preschool (usually around three years of age).